Islam in Hong Kong: Food

 Over the past few years, there has been an increasing number of Halal restaurants to cater for Muslim dietary needs, as well as supermarkets selling more and more Halal products.
 In 2010, there were only 14 Halal restaurants, but after a year the number had jumped three times.
 As of May 2018, there are 70 Halal-certified restaurants in the region.
+In January 2025, there were 142 halal certified restaurants in Hong Kong, with the Incorporated Trustees of the Islamic Community Fund (ITICF) intending to certify 500 by the end of the year to better improve tourism from Muslim majority countries.

 Finance

 There has been a plan by HSBC to implement the Islamic finance system in Hong Kong, although the realisation has yet to be implemented.
 In 2007, the HK Islamic Index was established by Arab Chamber of Commerce and Industry in Hong Kong to support Hong Kong's ambitions to develop into an Islamic financial centre.
 In the same year, Financial Secretary John Tsang announced a plan to capture part of the world's Islamic finance pie, which is worth around US$1.3 trillion.
 Hang Seng Bank has issued a retail Islamic fund in November 2007.